How can the motion of a projectile be predicted by treating its horizontal and vertical motions independently?

 Practice questions written in the style of SACE Board exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-The net is 0.914 m tall and the ball is only 0.399 m above the ground, so the ball does NOT clear the net.
-1 mark for the vertical displacement, 1 mark for the height above the ground, 1 mark for the correct conclusion with justification.
+The net is tall and the ball is only above the ground, so it does NOT clear the net.
+Award 1 mark for the vertical displacement, 1 for the height above ground, 1 for the justified conclusion.